akropolisio/rust-kaon/README.md

 This library **must not** be used for consensus code (i.e. fully validating blockchain data).
-It technically supports doing this, but doing so is very ill-advised because there are many deviations, known and unknown, between this library and the Bitcoin Core reference implementation.
-In a consensus based cryptocurrency such as Bitcoin it is critical that all parties are using the same rules to validate data, and this library is simply unable to implement the same rules as Core.
+It technically supports doing this, but doing so is very ill-advised because there are many deviations, known and unknown, between this library and the Kaon Core reference implementation.
+In a consensus based cryptocurrency such as Kaon Network it is critical that all parties are using the same rules to validate data, and this library is simply unable to implement the same rules as Core.

 Given the complexity of both C++ and Rust, it is unlikely that this will ever be fixed, and there are no plans to do so.
 Of course, patches to fix specific consensus incompatibilities are welcome.

+## Key differences from original Bitcoin-Rust

+Since Kaon uses int128 containers to store values of transactions, it affects sizes of transactions, the way they are processing and storing resulted values.
+Please keep in mind that since the value can be negative, using simple compact number encryption won't due to 0x80 byte collision.
+Kaon uses its own ZigZag implementation to solve this.
+Also it is important to know that script sigs are also supporting int128 values there.

+Another important note that Kaon has EVM and thus it has additional opcodes and standard transaction types.

+Kaon utilizes double-hashing.

+Schemes of blocks and transactions has some fields specific for dPos consensus and fields needed to provide transparent EVM state and gas prices.

+Also since Kaon supports cascade signature from the Metamask it also supports signing by RLP transaction the UTXO transaction which means that there is one completely different standard signature type aside from ECDSA, Taproots and others.

+At the moment the node is supported only partially.
+Tests aren't supported due to difference in magic bytes.
+There is a plan to provide a full support later.

+Also it is important to note that the original Bitcoin Rust repository interpreting CompactSize as a VarInt which is incorrect.
+But normally that wouldn't be a problem due to rare use of VarInt in the Bitcoin Core's code.
+Yet it may become critical when the application tries to read blockdata from Bitcoin data folder.
+For the Kaon it has significant value since basically every amount value in the chain stored using very similar algorithm.

+We will create a PR to the Bitcoin Rust with the fix later.

 ### Support for 16-bit pointer sizes